Córdoba, Spain: Prehistory, antiquity and Roman foundation of the city

-In the late Roman period, Corduba's bishop Hosius (Ossius) was the dominant figure of the western Church throughout the earlier 4th century.
-Later, Corduba occupied an important place in the Provincia Hispaniae of the Byzantine Empire (552–572) and under the Visigoths, who conquered it in the late 6th century.
+In the late Roman period, Hosius of Corduba or "Bishop Ossius" was the dominant figure of the Latin Church throughout the earlier 4th century.
+Later, Corduba occupied an important place in the Provincia Hispaniae of the Byzantine Empire (552–572); the Visigoths conquered it in the late 6th century.

 Umayyad rule

 Córdoba was captured by the Muslims in 711 or 712.
 Unlike other Iberian towns, no capitulation was signed and the position was taken by storm.
 Córdoba was in turn governed by direct Arab rule.
 The new Umayyad commanders established themselves within the city and in 716 it became the provincial capital, subordinate to the Caliphate of Damascus, replacing Seville.
 In Arabic it was known as قرطبة (Qurṭuba).

 The centre of the Roman and Visigothic cities became the walled medina.
 Over time, as many as 21 suburbs (رَبَض rabaḍ, pl. أَرْبَاض arbāḍ) developed around the city.